NNNILabs/NNNILabs/README.md

 My name is NNNI.
-I'm an electronics hobbyist (and self-proclaimed EE) and have been since I was 13.
+I'm an electronics hobbyist (and self-proclaimed electrical engineer) currently based in Hannover, Germany.
+My current interests include power electronics, analog circuit design and precision circuits and techniques.
+I have recently worked on a number of projects along these lines, including linear power supplies (discrete and IC-based), capacitor chargers and multislope ADCs among other things.